Esler Airfield: Historical airline service

 In the 1970s, the airport had scheduled passenger airline service provided by several air carriers including Delta Air Lines which operated mainline jet aircraft from Esler.
 According to the February 1, 1976 edition of the Official Airline Guide (OAG), Delta was operating eight flights a day from the airport at this time with Boeing 727-200 and McDonnell Douglas DC-9-30 mainline jetliners.
 Destinations served on a nonstop or direct, no change of plane basis by Delta included Atlanta (ATL), Dallas/Fort Worth (DFW), New Orleans (MSY), Washington, D.C.
 (DCA), Baton Rouge (BTR) and Shreveport (SHV).
 According to various Delta timetables from the 1970s, the airline also flew direct, no change of plane jet service at different times over the years from Esler to New York City (Kennedy (JFK) and Newark (EWR) airports), Philadelphia (PHL), Baltimore (BWI), Tampa (TPA), Fort Lauderdale (FLL), Charlotte (CLT), Denver (DEN), Las Vegas (LAS) and Reno, NV (RNO).
 Texas International Airlines (formerly known as Trans-Texas Airways, TTa) also served the airport at this time with Convair 600 turboprop aircraft with flights to Houston (IAH), Jackson, MS (JAN), Beaumont/Port Arthur, TX, (BPT) and Monroe, LA (MLU).

 In 1984, Best Airlines was serving Esler with nonstop Douglas DC-9-10 jet service to Atlanta, GA (ATL), Dallas/Fort Worth, TX (DFW) and Gulfport, MS (GPT).
 Also during the 1980s, the airport was served by Royale Airlines, a regional airline that was based in Shreveport, Louisiana, with flights operated with twin turboprop aircraft including the Grumman Gulfstream I (G-159) which was a regional airliner version of Grumman's successful propjet business aircraft.
-Royale operated nonstop service to Houston, Texas (serving IAH on behalf of Continental Airlines operating as the Continental Connection) and also flew as an independent air carrier nonstop to Baton Rouge (BTR), Lafayette (LFT), Lake Charles (LCH), Monroe (MLU), New Orleans (MSY) and Shreveport (SHV) in Louisiana as well as to Jackson, Mississippi (JAN) with direct one stop service being operated to Memphis, Tennessee (MEM).
+Royale also operated Douglas DC-9-10 jets from the airport and in 1988 was flying nonstop DC-9 service to New Orleans (MSY).
+Royale operated nonstop turboprop service to Houston, Texas (serving IAH on behalf of Continental Airlines operating as the Continental Connection) and during the mid 1980s also flew regional and commuter turboprop aircraft as an independent air carrier nonstop to Baton Rouge (BTR), Lafayette (LFT), Lake Charles (LCH), Monroe (MLU), New Orleans (MSY) and Shreveport (SHV) in Louisiana as well as to Jackson, Mississippi (JAN) with direct one stop service being operated to Memphis, Tennessee (MEM).
+Also during the mid 1980s, Chaparral Airlines was operating stretched Grumman Gulfstream I-C (G-159C) propjets on American Eagle (airline) code sharing service on behalf of American Airlines nonstop from Dallas/Fort Worth (DFW).